-Yes they are chickens but they are here for a purpose.
-They are providing us food and happy chickens means delicious eggs and meat right?
-For me the price of having free ranged chickens is part of farm life even when one is lost to a predator.
-Of course there are many measures you can take to prevent this.
+Yes, they are chickens but they are here for a purpose.
+They are providing us food and happy chickens mean delicious eggs and meat right?
+For me, the price of having free range chickens is part of farm life even when one is lost to a predator.
+Of course, there are many measures you can take to prevent this.
 We have our coops tightly secured for those pesky night predators.

 So I hope you will consider these tips when making your decision to raise chickens or even if you just purchased chickens.
 They are so much fun to watch.
 And they provide you with FOOD! 🙂

-I don’t want you to look like an ametuer or anything 😉
+I don’t want you to look like an amateur or anything 😉

 Take care friends!